Judge Frank Caprio's death leaves mourners remembering his compassion that drew many online fans

 His family said they had been moved by the outpouring of support since Caprio's passing and the “thousands of requests from people around the world" who wanted to pray with the family at Caprio's service.

 Caprio's son, David Caprio, welcomed members of the public to attend his father's visitation on Thursday and his Friday funeral Mass at Providence’s Cathedral of Saints Peter & Paul, which will also be livestreamed on the former judge's social media pages.
-In a phone interview with The Associated Press, he said supporters of his father were traveling to Rhode Island from as far as the Philippines to attend his services.
+He said supporters of his father were traveling to Rhode Island from as far as the Philippines to attend his services.

-“Your love is really helping us through this difficult time," David Caprio said in a video posted on social media.
+“In some areas— or most areas— there’s some tension right now around the world, and people want to see that there is some humanity and there is some compassion and there is some kindness,” David Caprio said at his father’s visitation Thursday.

+Caprio’s son said he hopes his father’s message and example live on after his death.

 Caprio billed his courtroom as a place “where people and cases are met with kindness and compassion.”
 He was known for dismissing tickets or showing kindness even when he handed out justice.
 The show, produced by his brother, ran for more than two decades on local television until being nationally syndicated in 2018.
 Caprio retired from the bench in 2023.